 What should you do if you owe taxes?

-- File your return on time: If you can’t pay up your taxes immediately, file your tax return on time to avoid late-filing penalties.
+- File your return on time: File your return on time – Even if you can’t pay immediately, filing on time avoids extra penalties.

-- Set up a payment plan: The IRS offers payment plans if you can’t pay your tax bill in full.
-You can apply for an installment agreement to spread out the payments over time.
+- Set up a payment plan: The IRS offers payment installment agreements so you can spread payments over time.

-- Adjust your withholding: To avoid the same issue the following year, adjust your tax withholding or make estimated tax payments.
+- Adjust your withholding: To avoid the same issue next year, update your W-4 or make estimated tax payments.

 How much should you save for taxes in advance?